mjohh/ccredis/README.md

 	rv = flushPipeline(pipeline);

 	test_cond(rv == CC_SUCCESS && 0==strcmp("v1", val) && ret1 == 1 && ret2 == 0 && val1[0] == 0);

-	attention:
-	for efficiency, all keys in one pipeline must has same hashslot, so you should add same tag (like {p} in upper sample) for all keys.
 ```